rahmadyan95/Haekal-Rahmadyan/README.md

 <br>

-I am currently a university student with a strong passion for acquiring new knowledge, particularly in software engineering, data science, and artificial intelligence.
+<h4>I am currently a university student with a strong passion for acquiring new knowledge, particularly in software engineering, data science, and artificial intelligence.
 I am committed to enhancing my skills in these areas and consistently aim to excel in every project I undertake.
-With a steadfast determination to learn and adapt, I am eager to further my development and pursue a career in these innovative fields.
+With a steadfast determination to learn and adapt, I am eager to further my development and pursue a career in these innovative fields.</h4>

 ## Tools I Love to Use 💖